 retirement accounts

-Some people think that when they get older and they have to go into an assisted living or nursing home facility, they will just be covered by Medicare or their regular health insurance.
-Wrong.
-Medicare doesn’t cover much of assisted living or nursing home stays.
-Your stay could be covered by Medicaid, which is for …
+Some people think that when they get older and they have to go into an assisted living or nursing home facility, they will just be covered by Medicare or their regular health insurance – wrong!
+Assisted Living Medicare doesn’t cover much of assisted living or nursing home stays.
+Your assisted living stay could be covered …

 Cash Vs. Money Market